 Dry needling is a medical treatment that uses very thin needles without any medication (a dry needle).
 Dry needling is based on a Western medical technique that involves deep palpation into muscle fibers, tendons, and ligaments and superficial palpation on the skin to locate trigger points.
 The trigger points are then treated with a gentle insertion of a needle into the area.

-Dry needling may look like acupuncture, but it differs significantly because physical therapists use it to go directly at pain sources following evidence-based guidelines, whereas acupuncture alters the flow of Qi (or energy) along Chinese meridians.
+Dry needling treatments may look like acupuncture, but it differs significantly.
+Physical therapists or occupational therapists use a dry needle to go directly at pain sources following evidence-based guidelines, whereas acupuncture alters the flow of Qi (or energy) along Chinese meridians.

-"Dry needling can be utilized for numerous musculoskeletal, neurological, acute, and chronic issues," said Jason Hutchison, PT, DPT, a physical therapist at Franciscan Health Mooresville who specializes in manual therapy, which includes dry needling and joint manipulation.
-"Speak with your therapist regarding dry needling as an appropriate treatment option."
+"Dry needling can be utilized for numerous musculoskeletal, neurological, acute and chronic issues," said Jason Hutchison, PT, DPT, a physical therapist at Franciscan Health Mooresville who specializes in manual therapy, which includes dry needling and joint manipulation.

-Dry needling is used to treat pain and dysfunction caused by myofascial trigger points (MTrPs), tension in the muscle and fascia, and neural/physiological changes in the body.
+Dry needling treatments are used to treat pain and dysfunction caused by myofascial trigger points (MTrPs), tension in the muscle and fascia, and neural/physiological changes in the body.
 Patients of any age can benefit.

 What Are Myofascial Trigger Points?